Izodine/filemaker-data-api/README.md

  ### delete(url, token, layout, recordId)
  To delete a record

-To delete a record, call the `delete()` httpMethod and pass the record's id.
+To delete a record, call the `delete()` method and pass the record's id.